rogerkeays/unchecked/README.md

         .map(file -> file + ": " + Files.lines(Paths.get(file)).count())
         .toList();

 When you can't handle a checked exception, a common practise is to rethrow it as a RuntimeException.
 With *Unchecked*, this is no longer necessary.
+The exception will just trickle back up the call stack.

 Before: